kristofer/memo/README.md

-# future-proof
+# Memo - a future-proof Personal Notes Manager

-# Build a Personal Notes Manager
+Written in Go, as an example.

 A multi-phase educational project for managing personal notes with structured metadata.

 ## Overview